Ishtori Haparchi

-Ishtori Haparchi (1280-1355), also Estori Haparchi and Ashtori ha-Parhi (אשתורי הפרחי) is the pen name of the 14th-century Jewish physician, geographer, and traveller, Isaac HaKohen Ben Moses.
+Ishtori Haparchi (1280–1355), also Estori Haparchi and Ashtori ha-Parhi (אשתורי הפרחי) is the pen name of the 14th-century Jewish physician, geographer, and traveller, Isaac HaKohen Ben Moses.

 Pen name

-HaParchi is commonly known by the title Kaftor va-Ferach taken from the name of his work, the expression being additionally a pun on his surname.
+HaParchi is commonly known by the title Kaftor va-Ferach taken from the name of his work.
+Another scholarly opinion suggests that the name HaParchi refers to his birthplace, Florentza in Spain, which translates to "Perach" (Flower) in Hebrew.

-Ish Tori, as he refers to himself in his book, may mean "Man of Tours", the capital of the medieval French county of Touraine, though according to other opinions "Ishtori" was simply his personal name, a single word.
+Ish Tori, as he refers to himself in his book, may mean "Man of Tours", the capital of the medieval French county of Tourain.
+Another scholarly opinion suggests that the name Ish Tori refers to his profession and mean "man of tourism", though according to other opinions "Ishtori" was simply his personal name, a single word.

 Biography

-Ishtori Haparchi was born in Provence in 1280.
+Ishtori Haparchi was born in Jewish Provence in 1280.
 Haparchi was descended from a line of sages and rabbis of fame.
-His father was Rabbi Moshe HaParhi, a distinguished Talmudical scholar.
-His grandfather was Rabbi Nathan of Trinquetaille, author of Shaar HiTefisa.
-His great-grandfather was Meir ben Isaac of Carcassonne, author of the Sefer ha-'Ezer.
+His father was Moshe HaParhi, a distinguished Talmudic scholar.
+His grandfather was Nathan ben Meïr of Trinquetaille, the author of Shaar HiTefisa.
+His great-grandfather was Meir ben Isaac of Carcassonne, author of Sefer ha-'Ezer.

+He studied Torah with his father and grandfather and later with Eliezer ben Yosef of Chinon, who was burned at the stake as a martyr.
+Subsequently, he continued his studies in Montpellier under Jacob ben Machir ibn Tibbon of the renowned ibn Tibbon family.
+There are also references suggesting that he studied with Asher ben Jehiel.
+He had a broad education in both religious and secular studies, as well as in Hebrew, Latin, and Arabic.

-When the Jews were expelled from France in 1306, he travelled to Spain and Egypt, and then settled in Palestine under the Mamluk Sultanate.
-He worked as a physician in Bet She'an, where he died in 1355.
+When the Jews were expelled from France in 1306, he traveled to Spain and then Bahri Sultanate-ruled Egypt, settling in Bahri-ruled province of Damascus.
+When he first arrived in what he called the Land of Israel, he settled in Jerusalem, but he left after a year because he disliked his neighbors.
+He then moved to Besan, now Beit She'an, explaining his choice by saying that it "sits by abundant waters, tranquil streams, a cherished and blessed land, full of joy. like the Garden of the Lord, it yields its bread and opens the gate to paradise".
+He worked as a physician in there, where he died in 1355.